mqnc/kite-motion-planner/README.md

 # Kite Motion Planner
-Proof-of-Concept Motion Planner for Robot Arms
+Proof-of-Concept Motion Planner for Robot Arms, written in C++

 ## About